Healthcare & Emergency Animal Rescue Team

 "On the Road Saving Lives"

-♦ $2 Hazardous Materials Disposal Fee is charged per pet.
+♦ $3 Hazardous Materials Disposal Fee is charged per pet for all pets receiving a vaccine, microchip or de-worming.

 RABIES (Thimerosal Free) (killed virus) $7